Djag3r/minecraftlauncher/README.md

 # Minecraft Launcher
-This source code is GameFuN Minecraft Launcher by GameFuN (http://vk.com/gamefun_vk).
+This source code is Minecraft Launcher by Syntax (http://vk.com/syntaxproject).
 Please, use MS Visual Studio 2010 or higher.
 The program interface on RUSSIAN language.